List of Campus Clubs:

 National Parks Club

-To gain knowledge of the National Parks of The United States and explore them
+To explore the National Parks of America and learn more about them

 For More Information Email: email@example.com